davidgatti/How-to-use-Readline-in-NodeJS/03_edit_the_buffer_and_redraw/README.md

 # Edit the Buffer and Redraw

-The third step will be to take the code from the previous example and modifya it in a way where we save in the array the character that we want to display on the scree.
-In this the result should be a "star map" 😜.
+The third step will be to take the code from the previous example and modify it in a way where we save a set of charagets that we want to display in the array.
+The end result should be a "star map" 😜.
 I know nothing serious, but for sure fun.

 ## Steps that you'll find in the code

-- Instead of setting `1` we randomly add an integer between 9617 and 9619.
+- Instead of setting `1` we randomly add an integer between `9617` and `9619`.
 - We then draw the buffer on to the screen by converting the integer in to an ASCII character
 - Once the screen is draw we wait one sec.
 - Then we go over the buffer, and look for the places that have a value and randomly chagne/updated them